 Borchini adds that the Italians also produced a bi-weekly newspaper for distribution in Mogadishu.
 The Italians had their own radio station, and although once again the Americans worried that they were producing independent PSYOP that might go against the JTF scheme, it turned out that, the station only broadcast music and messages from Italy for the Italian armed forces.
 The few messages that they did send to the Somali people were concerning medical treatment and vaccinations.

 Although my initial feelings were that only the JTF should produce leaflets or a newspaper, or run a radio station, the intent of the Italians was pure.
 They wanted only to foster good relationships and promote peace, security and development in Somalia.
 Through close coordination, we were able to harness their efforts along with ours to maximize the overall PSYOP impact.

-This German operation is discussed in an interesting 1999 British Joint Services
+This German operation is discussed in an interesting 1999 British Joint Services Command and